 Procedure - When students are late to class, they are to report to the closest tardy station and obtain a tardy pass to class.
-When students are tardy to school, they will report to the main entrance kiosk and receive a tardy pass to class.
-The following steps for tardies will be taken:
+When students are tardy to school, they will report to the Main Entrance Kiosk and receive a tardy pass to class.
+Per the discretion of the administration, the following steps for tardies will be taken:

-Tardy/Unexcused Check-In

-1st - Warning w/Parent notification through messenger 2nd - Warning w/Parent notification through messenger 3rd - Wednesday School w/Parent Notification 4th - 2 Days of Wednesday School w/Parent Notification 5th - Intervention Opportunity Room during Advisement in ISS Room w/Parent notification 6th -1 Block ISS w/Parent notification 7th -2 Blocks of ISS w/Parent notification 8th -1 Day of ISS w/ Parent phone conference with student present 9th-2 Days of ISS w/Parent phone conference with student present

-10th-1 Day OSS w/Parent notification
+Tardy/Unexcused Check-In1st - Warning2nd - Warning3rd - Warning4th - Intervention Room w/parent notification5th - Silent General's Time w/parent notification6th -1 Block ISS w/parent notification7th -2 Blocks of ISS w/parent notification8th -1 Day of ISS w/ Parent phone conference with student present9th-2 Days of ISS w/Parent phone conference with student present10th-1 Day OSS w/parent notification